 Funding available

-You are not required to have existing collaborations or contacts within the Responsible AI UK programme.
+You are not required to have existing collaborations or contacts within the RAI UK programme.

-Current Responsible AI UK investigators may not lead a project nor be costed on the grant, but they may be named either as co-investigator or project advisor depending on their contribution.
+Current RAI UK investigators may not lead a project, nor may their time be costed on the grant, but they may be named either as project co-lead or project advisor depending on their contribution.
+This does not apply to investigators on our recently funded Impact Accelerator and International Partnerships projects; however, we would ask these individuals to clearly describe the added value to the RAI UK programme that funding further time commitments brings.

 Equipment

 Non-capital equipment over £10,000 in value (including VAT) is only available in exceptional, well-justified circumstances.
-Items of equipment should be in the directly incurred – other costs heading and will need robust justification.
+Items of equipment should be in the ‘Directly Incurred – other Costs’ heading and will need robust justification; these items will be funded at 80% FEC.
 Items over £10,000 will be especially scrutinised, and only permitted if its remit for this funding opportunity is clearly justified.

 Note that any deviation from the spending profile beyond 5% on an annual basis is not allowed (any underspend will not be refunded, nor any overspend allowed).
 No-cost extensions cannot be allowed.